 Our Casinos Division is comprised of our Spanish casino business (including our casinos in Morocco) and our casinos businesses in Latin America.
-The revenues and profitability for our Casinos Division have been impacted by a variety of factors, including currency effects, the effects of acquisitions and opening new or expanded casinos, regulatory changes and location-specific factors.
+The revenues and profitability for our Casinos Division have been impacted by a variety of factors, in particular the COVID-19 pandemic due to the temporary closure and restrictions on opening of our casinos in Spain and other countries where we operate.
+Other factors include currency effects, the effects of acquisitions and opening new or expanded casinos, regulatory changes and location-specific factors.
 Our Casinos Division derives revenues primarily from gaming tables and slot machines which, in turn depend on the number of gaming tables and slot machines at each casino, the popularity of these games and the overall mix of gaming tables and slot machines.
 Revenues are also affected by the number of visitors to our casinos, the average visit length and the average amount wagered by visitors.

 A majority of the revenues of our Casinos Division have been generated by our casinos in Latin America, principally by our casinos in Panama and Colombia, in which we have made significant investments.
 In recent years, we have also entered the Costa Rican market by acquiring seven casinos, acquired two additional casinos in the Dominican Republic and acquired 17 electronic casinos in Peru.
-In 2018, we acquired a casino in the Dominican Republic, which operated 22 tables and 161 slot machines as of December 31, 2019, for a total cash consideration of \$14 million.
+In 2018, we acquired a casino in the Dominican Republic, which operated 22 tables and 159 slot machines as of December 31, 2020, for a total cash consideration of \$14 million.